-The Deutscher Verein will give the first public performance of its ninth annual play, "Das Stiftungsfest," by Gustav von Moser, this evening at 8.15 o'clock in Brattle Hall.
-The play will be repeated tomorrow night in Potter Hall, Boston.
-Tickets for either performance may be had at the Co-operative, Herrick's, Koehler's Book Store, 149A Tremont street, Boston, or from A. G. Cheney, 27 Holyoke street, and will also be on sale at the door of the hall after 7 o'clock.
+The Deutscher Verein will give the first public performance of its eighth annual play, "Der Raub der Sabinerinnen," by Franz and Paul von Schonthan, this evening at 8 o'clock in Brattle Hall.
+The play will be repeated tomorrow evening in Potter Hall, Boston.
+Tickets for either performance may be had of C. E. Ware.
+Jr., Matthews 18, and will also be on sale at the door of the hall after 7.30 o'clock.
 The Mandolin Club will furnish music at both performances.